BugShooting/BugShooting.Docs/plugin.md

   // Provides the image data which is send to an Output. class ImageData
   {
-    List<Image> Images { get; }  // List of images.
+    List<Image> Images { get }  // List of images.
-    Image MergedImage { get; }   // A merged image of all images from the Images-List. string Title { get; }        // Title of the image. string Note { get; }         // Note of the image.
+    Image MergedImage { get }   // A merged image of all images from the Images-List. string Title { get }        // Title of the image. string Note { get }         // Note of the image.
-    DateTime CreateDate { get; } // Create date of the image.
+    DateTime CreateDate { get } // Create date of the image.
-    DateTime ChangeDate { get; } // Last change date of the image.
+    DateTime ChangeDate { get } // Last change date of the image.
   }

 }